jozzzzep/CooldownAPI/README.md

-Cooldowns Handler
-Tools for handling and managing cooldowns in UnityEngine efficiently
+Simple tools for handling and managing cooldowns in UnityEngine efficiently

 # [WIKI]:
 * **[Examples & Tutorial]**
 * **[CooldownsManager]** class -
-For handling multiple cooldowns in UnityEngine efficiently
+For handling and creating cooldowns in UnityEngine efficiently
 * **[Cooldown]** class -
-For handling a single cooldown in UnityEngine
+For handling a single cooldown in UnityEngine - recommended to use the manager

 [WIKI]: https://github.com/JosepeDev/UnityCooldownsHandler/wiki
 [Examples & Tutorial]: https://github.com/JosepeDev/UnityCooldownsHandler/wiki/Examples-&-Tutorial